 Kids need ownership over their time.

 During the school year, it seems like kids are told what to do and how to do it every minute of the day.
 They need a break from this treadmill of other-directedness.
-They need the opportunity to make decisions about what they want to do and where they want to put their energy.
+They need the opportunity to make decisions about what they want to do.
 Without unstructured time, imaginations flounder.
-Kids need to figure out what’s important to them and have time to follow their curiosity, from tentative questions to triumphant discoveries.
+Kids need to figure out what’s important to them and have time to follow their curiosity.
+They need time to play, because after all, play IS learning.

 And time to loosen up.